CHARACTERISTICS OF THE CLASS

 Other job related duties as required.

-A. TRAINING AND EXPERIENCEAssociate's degree in Fire Science, EMS, Public Administration, Business Administration or a related field, supplemented by a minimum of 2 years experience as a Fire Lieutenant and 5 years recent experience as a working Paramedic.
+Associates degree in Fire Science, EMS, Public Administration, Business Administration or a related field, supplemented by a minimum of 10 years of experience with at least 1 year experience as a Fire Lieutenant and 5 years recent experience as a working Paramedic in an organized professional fire department.
 Paramedic experience must be the equivalent of a Solo Medic approved by the Medical Director at a level reflecting current EMS protocols and standards.
 Current State of Florida Certificate of Compliance as a Firefighter, State of Florida Paramedic certification, and State of Florida Fire Officer I or equivalent is required.
 Possession of a valid Florida Driver license or the ability to obtain a valid Florida Driver license within 10 working days of employment.
 Must be proficient in Microsoft office applications to include MS Word, Excel, and PowerPoint presentations.

 B. KNOWLEDGE, SKILLS & ABILITIESKnowledge of the geography of the City with respect to streets, hydrants and building access information.